 Day Two - God created you in His image

-We do have the same form that God the Son, Jesus Christ, has.
-His Word says of Jesus in Philippians 2:8a, He was, “found in appearance as a man…” You are created in the very form that Jesus, the God of the universe, chose for Himself.
-That's pretty amazing to me!
-How about to you?
+An awe-inspiring fact about God's image is: We do have the same image that God the Son, Jesus Christ, chose for Himself.
+God's Word says of Jesus in Philippians 2:8a, He was, "found in appearance as a man..."
 However there is a huge difference, Jesus has God's essence and nature because He is God, we don't!
-Jesus says in John 14:7,
+Jesus said,

 - I am sure some of you are thinking, God did create us in His image, but didn't sin do something to His image in us?
 It did!
 We still possess God's image within us, but it has been corrupted by sin and needs renewing.
 Read Genesis 9:6 and James 3:9.
 The only way to truly have God's image again, is through Jesus Christ and by allowing the Holy Spirit to progressively renew His image within us.
 Read Ephesians 4:20-24 and Colossians 3:9-11.